wolfpassing/pixelding/readme.md

 ![stamps](screenshots/stamp.png "The PixelDING")
 Stamps (Bitmaps)

-# Lets have a general look into
+# Lets have a more detailed look into

 ## Small Example
 ````GO